 In 1833 the first horse race in WA was held at South Beach.
 South Fremantle and Hamilton Hill became a hub for horse trainers and many racing stables were clustered in the neighbourhood around Clontarf Hill, particularly along Newmarket Street west of Clontarf Hill.

 Betting was a local pastime in ‘Sillytown’ and illegal betting shops were common with many cases of illegal betting coming before the Fremantle Police Court.

 The Newmarket Hotel became the social and community hub of the west Hamilton Hill district.
 On Friday nights the place was packed with local workers and goods and services were swapped and bartered and punters exchanged items like, meat, eggs, crayfish and vegetables.

 World War II and Clontarf Hill

 Remnants from the army occupation remain on Clontarf Hill allowing some interpretation.
 From 1939 to 1945, the Fremantle coast was defended by a number of gun emplacements housing anti-aircraft guns and searchlights.
 These searchlights were set up from 1939 along the coast from Bold Hill to Mt Brown and the Healy Road searchlight is likely to have been situated on the summit of Clontarf Hill.
 Today, the slit trenches, four feet deep left by the army searchlight stations remain.
 In 1944 a Special Operations camp was set up at Clontarf Hill.
 The Healy Road camp was set up to support the Garden Island facility with supply, maintenance, and administration.
-The main camp appears to have been in the flat area in the south-east part of the reserve, near the end of Gordon Street.
+The main camp appears to have been in the flat area in the south-west part of the reserve, near the end of Gordon Road.
 It only lasted for two months until Sept 1944 when it was deemed to be inadequate for the needs of the Z unit and was closed.